 Some African Travel advice

-If things don’t always happen as you expect them to – don’t panic!
+If things don’t happen exactly as you expect them to – don’t panic!
 There are always friendly people to help you and Africa is full of wonderful surprises.
 Who knows, something unexpected may end up being the best travel story you could have ever imagined.